len-rtz/bullinger-patristic-annotations/docs/cc-tei-download.md

 - Normalizes server-side XML paths to public URLs
 - Organizes XMLs in per-author folders

-## Input
-The CSV file church-fathers-gnd.cc.csv should have the following columns:

 ## Output
 A folder called tei/ is created in the directory "../data/cc-tei".
 Each author has a dedicated folder named after their CC-ID.
 All TEI XML files for each author’s accessible works are downloaded inside their folder.